DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 If you need to generate an SSL for a new local domain, change into **global-network** and run `sh mkcert.sh`.
 You will be prompted for the local domain you wish to generate an SSL for, and then the script will spit it out into the **certs** directory and restart the local network.

+*Note: You will need to have <a href="https://github.com/FiloSottile/mkcert" target="_blank">mkcert</a> installed on your local machine before you can generate an SSL certificate.*

 # Setup

 ## 1. Install and run Docker